Lorenzo Lucca: Pisa

-After bagging six goals in the first seven matches of the season, he stops scoring, marking his season tally at 6 goals in 34 Serie B matches.
+After bagging six goals in the first seven matches of the season, he stopped scoring, marking his season tally at six goals in 34 Serie B matches.

-Ajax
+Loan to Ajax

 On 5 August 2022, Eredivisie champions Ajax announced to have signed Lucca from Pisa, on a loan deal with an option to buy.
 He became the first Italian player in Ajax's history.
-He scored his first goal for the club on 6 November 2022, scoring against PSV Eindhoven in a 1-2 loss in the Eredivisie.
+He scored his first goal for the club on 6 November 2022, scoring against PSV Eindhoven in a 2–1 loss in the Eredivisie.

+After the loan with the Dutch club expired, he returned to Pisa.

+Udinese

+On 7 July 2023, Lucca joined fellow Italian side Udinese Calcio on a one-year loan.
+After a season as a regular for Udinese, on 13 June 2024, the club announced it had signed the player permanently.

+On 21 February 2025, he scored his tenth Serie A goal of the 2024–25 season in a 1–0 away win over Lecce.
+However, he sparked controversy by taking the penalty from the team's captain, Florian Thauvin, without his teammates' consent.
+Shortly after, he was substituted in the first half by coach Kosta Runjaić.